-Dairy exhibitors have priority access to the wash rack until after their show on July 27th
+Dairy exhibitors have priority access to the wash rack until after their show on July $27^{\rm th}$

 - Weighing of Market Beef will occur after they are unloaded and stalled.
 There will be a classifier at the scale to determine your class eligibility.
 Classifiers decision is final!
 Please watch for posted classes Thursday afternoon after weighin.
 Calves will be weighed only once in making entries. - Market beef classes will be offered for body clip, cross breeds, all other British breeds, and all other Continental breeds, (Animals must exhibit appropriate breed characteristics for their identified classification.
 Any animal deemed not to exhibit appropriate breed characteristics will be exhibited in the cross bred division.
 Registration papers will not be accepted. - 3.
-Market Heifers will not have Breed Classes.
-Body Clipped Market Heifers will show with Body Clipped Market Steers in the same class. - 4.
+Market Heifers will not have Breed or Body Clipped Classes. - 4.
 Superintendent's decision will be final. - 5.
-It is the responsibility of the exhibitor to check the classes once they are posted and verify, they are in the right classes. - Classes will be determined following weighing and will be designated by a number as listed below. - Market steers must weigh at least 1,100 pounds, Market heifers must weigh at least 1,050 pounds - 8.
-Underweight market livestock will be shown in prospect classes.
+It is the responsibility of the exhibitor to check the classes once they are posted and verify, they are in the right classes. - 6.
+Classes will be determined following weighing and will be designated by a number as listed below. - 7.
+Market steers must weigh at least 1,100 pounds, Market heifers must weigh at least 1,050 pounds - Underweight market livestock will be shown in prospect classes.